dminear/report-cpu/README.md

 # report-cpu
-Docker source for python script to report cpu load average to stats.
+Docker source for python script to report cpu load average to graphite.

 This is another automated Docker build for Docker hub.